ashleychontos/pySYD/docs/index.rst

 properties.
-Specifically for stars similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity, and hence providing powerful constraints on stellar interiors that are inaccessible by any other means. :redfont:`While it is well-established and widely-accepted as the gold standard for characterizing fundamental stellar properties (e.g., masses, radii, ages, etc.), asteroseismology is still mostly a niche field and closed-door science.`
+Specifically for stars similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity, and hence providing powerful constraints on stellar interiors that are inaccessible by any other means. :font:`While it is well-established and widely-accepted as the gold standard for characterizing fundamental stellar properties (e.g., masses, radii, ages, etc.), asteroseismology is still mostly a niche field and closed-door science.`